-Dr. Brij Jamnadas sees patients in Galesburg, IL.
-His medical specialty is general internal medicine.
-His professional affiliations include OSF St. Mary Medical Center and OSF Saint Francis Medical Center.
+Dr. Brij Jamnadas is a Galesburg, IL physician who specializes in general internal medicine.
+Dr. Jamnadas's hospital/clinic affiliations include OSF St. Mary Medical Center and OSF Saint Francis Medical Center.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Jamnadas honors.
-Dr. Jamnadas is a graduate of the University of Mumbai and Grant Medical College and a graduate of Westlake Hospital's residency program.
+He is a graduate of the University of Mumbai and Grant Medical College.
+His training includes a residency program at Westlake Hospital.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Conditions

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.